Brian Hibbard: Early life and career

 Hibbard was born into a working class family in Ebbw Vale, Monmouthshire, and had a socialist upbringing.
 He was educated at Ebbw Vale Grammar School.
 After various jobs including teacher, steel worker, barman and chimney sweep, he formed The Flying Pickets with a group of other actors who had practised a cappella singing while travelling by coach to their appearances.
+Their cover version of Yazoo's track "Only You" was the Christmas number one in 1983 on the UK Singles Chart.

-Following the group's success in the early 1980s, Hibbard went on to pursue a career as a television actor, appearing in Coronation Street as garage mechanic Doug Murray, in Emmerdale as Bobby-John Downes, and as Johnny Mac in the Welsh language soap Pobol y Cwm as well as the youth drama Pam Fi, Duw?.
-In 1995 he played Jason in an episode of the fifth series of Heartbeat.
-He was in the 1997 film Twin Town as the self-styled "Karaoke King" Dai Rees.
-He has also appeared in the drama serial Making Out; in the Doctor Who story Delta and the Bannermen; in comedy in The Armando Iannucci Shows; in Series 9 Ep 3 of Minder, and Satellite City; and in the film Rancid Aluminium.
-Hibbard appeared in EastEnders from 4 to 8 July 2011 playing Henry Mason, a man who ran a children's home where Billy Mitchell and Julie Perkins were in care.
+Following the group's success, Hibbard pursued a career as a television actor, making a guest appearance in the 1987 Doctor Who story Delta and the Bannermen.
+His first regular TV role came in 1989, playing petty criminal "Chunky" in three series of Manchester-based comedy drama Making Out (1989-1991), followed by a two-year stint in Coronation Street as garage mechanic Doug Murray.
+Other soap appearances included brief stints in Emmerdale as Bobby-John Downes, and as Henry Mason, a man who ran a children's home where Billy Mitchell and Julie Perkins were in care, in EastEnders.

-Death
+Other appearances include Minder, The Armando Iannucci Shows, Satellite City, Welsh language soap Pobol y Cwm as well as the youth drama Pam Fi, Duw? and in the 1997 film Twin Town as the self-styled "Karaoke King" Dai Rees.

+Personal life and death

+Hibbard and his wife Caroline had three children.

 In 2000, Hibbard was diagnosed with prostate cancer; he died of the disease on 17 June 2012 at the age of 65.
-He is survived by his wife Caroline and their three children.